andy-yang6187/andy-yang6187.github.io/_pages/about.md

 ---

  Thanks for stopping by my website!
 My name is Andy Yang and I am (as of Spring 2020) a senior in Electrical Engineering.
-You can check out my [resume](/files/Resume v10.0.pdf) here, or look at my CV which has my complete list of projects and activities.
-Feel free to click around the site to see my project portfolio or read up on my blog to see what I am currently working on!
+You can check out my [resume](/files/Resume v10.0.pdf) to see what I've been up to.

 About me